petermeissner/rtext/README.md

 # README

-# diffrprojects
+# rtext

-A package for using diffr on more than two files
+A package with R6 object definitions for handling text and data

 **Description**